Topics on this page:

 If you die without leaving a valid will, money and other property you own at death will be divided and distributed according to "intestate succession" laws of the state.
 These laws divide all property between a few close relatives according to a set formula, and completely exclude, more distant relatives, friends and charities.

 These laws may not reflect your wishes.
 If you are married and have no children, Maryland law requires your spouse to share your property with your parents.
 There is even less protection for unmarried couples.
-No state's intestate succession law gives an unmarried partner any property.
+Intestate succession law does not grant an unmarried partner any property.

 Every adult should have an up-to-date will.
 If you are married you and your spouse will each need a will.